WHAT IS SERVERLESS ARCHITECTURE?

 - Fits well with microservices (they can be implemented as functions).

-- Works with agile development and enables the developers to concentrate on code and deliver quickly.
+- Works with agile development and enables the developers to focus on code and quick deployment.

 - The lesser cost to scale – the developers need not to implement code to scale and the administrators need not to upgrade the servers that are existing or add any additional servers.

 - Reduce time to market and faster software release

 DRAWBACKS OF SERVERLESS APPLICATION

 Running your applications in a serverless environment can firmly couple your applications and services with your platform provider.
 You lose control over the hardware, the running times, and updates.
 This can make consistency issue and limit the resources you have accessible.